 Lessons for revenue cycle management

 However, EHRs typically don’t offer capabilities to conduct this outreach.
 Their billing features may include basic reminder notifications, but online patient portal adoption hasn’t taken off yet.
-This, in addition to various historical and cultural reasons, means many health systems put limited effort into patient collections.
+This, in addition to various historical and cultural reasons, means many health systems put limited effort into patient payments.
 To put it another way, they’re operating like e-commerce outlets in the ‘90s.

 So what’s to be done?

-Additionally, timing plays a big role in abandoned cart emails.
+2. Timing is everything: Timing plays a big role in abandoned cart emails.
 If a retailer sent you a message a month after you filled your cart, it wouldn’t make a difference.
 Once a healthcare bill is processed, we’ve learned that capturing patient attention during the first few days is critical.
 If patients don’t interact within 10 days, the probability of digital adoption decreases by 50 percent and payment by 18 percent.
 That means RCMs have to work harder to follow up with patients later in the billing cycle, or worse, run accounts through expensive vendors that quickly erode the return on cash collected, as well as the patient experience.

 By taking a page from the most cutting edge abandoned cart strategies, RCM leaders can use the best iterative techniques of data science, design thinking and adtech to craft digital outreach strategies that maximize results.
 Organizations can collect data to understand why various patient archetypes don’t pay bills.
 Then digital leaders can customize outreach at the right time and in the right channel (text, paper, email, etc.) to nudge every patient in the best-possible way.